sharma-sahil/personal-blog/_posts/2022-07-13-my-first-blog.markdown

 In this blog, I will talk about how I published my first blog for free using [github][github-home], [github-pages][github-pages] and [jekyll][jekyll-home].

 ## Steps to publish a blog

 ### 1. Create a new jekyll project
 *  Install the prerequisite as mentioned in the [jekyll installation docs][jekyll-ins-docs] to setup the system for creating a jekyll project.
 *  Create a new jekyll project by following the simple steps mentioned in the [docs][jekyll-qs].

 Now after the above step you should have a working jekyll project in your system.
 If you are just gettings your hand dirty to check how this whole process works you can leave the code as it is for now.
 As the code is sufficient to publish a blog.
+Or if you want to customize this code you can do that also by following simple step by step tutorial available in jekyll [docs][jekyll-tutorail].

 ### 2. Push the code to github
 * Create a [github][github-home] account if you do not have one already.